garrettj403/QMix/README.md

 Installation
 ------------

-To install QMix, clone the [GitHub repository](https://github.com/garrettj403/QMix) and then add the ``QMix/`` directory to your Python path environment variable.
-A virtual environment for running QMix can be created using the ``environment.yml`` file provided in the root directory.
+QMix can be installed using ``pip``:

+    pip install QMix

 Please see the [QMix website](https://garrettj403.github.io/QMix/setup.html) for more information.

 Examples
 --------